FREQUENTLY ASKED QUESTIONS

-First-year students can apply to join Service Focus through the online application form.
+First-year students can apply to join Service Focus in the fall semester.
 After first-year students apply, they receive personalized guidance and information on how to align their passions with a summer service internship.
 Full acceptance into Service Focus happens after first-year students secure a summer service internship.

 How do I get an internship?